 As I mentioned before, the other hardship I encounter is dating.
-Not many women believes me when I tell them that I’m a lesbian who is not only looking for a fling, but a long-term relationship.
+Not many women believe me when I tell them that I’m a lesbian who is not only looking for a fling but a long-term relationship.
 Obviously, having to prove my sexuality is not a great start to a relationship.

 I found that getting to know people is easier at events organised especially for lesbians.
 Still, I usually have to take the lead and start a conversation, but when the interest is mutual and there is chemistry, it is always worth it.